BibekBhusal0/zen-themes/findbar-ai/readme.md

 - **Buildin Keyboard Shortcuts**: Use the `Ctrl+Shift+F`, `alt+Enter` keymap to open findbar.
 - **Customizable**: Many customization options from `about:config`.
 - **AI Interacting with Browser**: AI can make tool calls to control the browser.
+- **Context Menu**: Directoly ask question about current page to AI from context Menu.

 ## 🚨 Caution 🚨